-Genioplasty is a surgical procedure which can correct the bony dimension of the chin, and as a result achieve an aesthetically pleasing facial profile.
+Genioplasty is a surgical procedure that can correct the bony dimension of the chin, and as a result, achieve an aesthetically pleasing facial profile.

 The currently published technique is called a ‘sliding genioplasty’, where the chin bone (symphysis) and the adjacent bone (parasymphysis) are moved to a planned position.
 This method is an extensive procedure and in most cases requires a general anaesthetic.

 In 2011, we published our findings on an alternative genioplasty technique where only the chin bone (symphysis) is moved to the desired position which had the advantage of no loss of sensation of the lip, no step deformity, no damage to the dentition, and it is possible to carry out this procedure under a local anaesthetic – we named this ‘box genioplasty’.

 Box genioplasty can be carried out to correct small and large chins.
 It can correct chin retrusion, protrusion, and asymmetry with very few complications.
 This can be combined with face and neck lift, and a rhinoplasty to change the profile.